Enterprise Reporting User Guide

 Creating a Role

-You can then edit the permissions, dashboard, extracts and reports by clicking the ‘X’ to remove the permissions or by typing in the box to add more.
+You can then edit the permissions, dashboard, extracts and reports by selecting the X to remove the permissions or by typing in the box to add more.